Spartan constitution: Dual Kingship

 Despite eventually losing much of their power, the kings retained much respect in the religious sense.
 They were highly revered after death, with elaborate mourning rituals described as duties of both Spartiates and Perioeci.
 In addition, there tended to be extreme reluctance to execute them for crimes; even in cases of a king being convicted of treason, he was often given the opportunity to seek asylum in other states.

 Ephors

-The ephors, chosen by popular election from the whole body of citizens, represented a democratic element in the constitution.
+The ephors, chosen by popular election from the whole body of citizens although imperfectly due to use of voice voting, represented a democratic element in the constitution.

 After the ephors were introduced, they, together with the two kings, were the executive branch of the state.
-Ephors themselves had more power than anyone in Sparta, although the fact that they only stayed in power for a single year reduced their ability to conflict with already established powers in the state.
+Ephors themselves had more power than anyone in Sparta, although the fact that they only were in power for a single year reduced their ability to conflict with already established powers in the state.
 Since reelection was not possible, an ephor who abused his power, or confronted an established power center, would have to suffer retaliation.
-Although the five ephors were the only officials with regular legitimization by popular vote, in practice they were often the most conservative force in Spartan politics.
+Although the five ephors were the only officials with regular legitimization due to being elected by popular vote, in practice they were often the most conservative force in Spartan politics.